preyx/stormshade-preyx/README.md

 This is a preset meant for general gameplay, with optional DOF filters for screenshots.

 I wanted a stream-friendly shader with improved contrast and color depth, but not too extreme in any direction as to render it un-watchable.
-It was originally developed for Stormshade 3 as a heavily modified Stormshade Vanilla preset, but I re-made it in Espresso Glow (GShade 2.x).
+It was originally developed for Stormshade 3 as a heavily modified Stormshade Vanilla preset, but I re-made it in GShade.

 My PC setup is Intel i7-6700k, nVidia GTX1070.
 Game is set to 1080p, Borderless Windowed.
 This preset in its default state places a moderate load (~15%) on my GPU, but it is meant to keep me above 60fps everywhere except where there are super-high PC counts (Limsa Aetheryte Plaza, hunt trains, etc.).